Paish History, Family Crest & Coats of Arms

 Early Origins of the Paish family

 The surname Paish was first found in Essex but the family were originally from Pasci in Eure, Normandy and were granted lands in Essex by Henry, Duke of Normandy through Robert, Earl of Leicester, at Much and Great Baddow.
 While the surname was firmly established in this are for many years, searching various rolls for the surname revealed a John Pascal in the Assize Rolls of Warwickshire in 1221, and a William Pascale in 1275 in the Subsidy Rolls of Worcestershire.

 Early History of the Paish family

 This web page shows only a small excerpt of our Paish research.
-Another 171 words (12 lines of text) are included under the topic Early Paish History in all our PDF Extended History products and printed products wherever possible.
+Another 87 words (6 lines of text) covering the years 1361, 1333 and 1347 are included under the topic Early Paish History in all our PDF Extended History products and printed products wherever possible.